MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 2. Below the email editor, select **Offer survey incentives to respondents (US only)**.

-3. Optionally, select **Insert** > **Survey incentives information** to insert additional information about survey incentives in the email message.
+3. Optionally, include a text in the email invitation to let the survey respondent know about the survey incentives or insert the sample text by selecting **Insert** > **Survey incentives information**.

 After a respondent completes a survey, a promo code is displayed.
 The respondent can then go to the Microsoft Rewards dashboard to redeem the code and enter sweepstakes.

+> [!NOTE]
+> A disclaimer and a link to the terms and conditions is automatically added at the end of the email message when you send a survey invitation email.

 ## Experience of a survey respondent

-If survey incentives are enabled and a respondent completes a survey, a promo code is displayed.
+If survey incentives are enabled and a respondent, meeting the eligibility criteria for incentives, completes a survey, a promo code is displayed.
 The promo code must be redeemed through the Microsoft Rewards dashboard to enter sweepstakes.

 To redeem a code:

-1. Copy the promo code from the survey completion page.
+1. Select **Redeem code** on the thank you page after completing the survey.

 2. Sign in to your Microsoft Rewards dashboard.